 Should I get a Breville or DeLonghi Nespresso machine?

-It doesn’t really matter, because they both make the same cup of coffee.
+It doesn't really matter, because they both make the same cup of coffee.
+My advice is to buy whichever one you can get on sale!
 I bought a Breville Nespresso machine to match my Breville Barista Touch espresso machine.

 What is the difference between Nespresso VertroLine and Nespresso OrignalLine capsules?